danesparza/MailChimp.NET/README.md

 ### Status
-Here is the progress so far:
+Here is the progress so far (according to [the MailChimp API docs](http://apidocs.mailchimp.com/api/2.0/#method-sections) ) :

 - Campaigns related: **0%** (0 of 15)
 - Ecomm related: **0%** (0 of 3)